evanx/redishub-legacy/README.md

 - Use disk-based keyspaces for archival.
 - Manage auto-archival of keys.
 - Enable a durable transaction log facilicity with playback for recovery
-- Deploy special "workers" to `cloud.redishub.com`
+- Deploy special "workers" to `apps.redishub.com` to build serverless backends

 ### Status